kailash-manasarovar/statement/docs/timeline/2026/august.md

 - So I'm absolutely delighted and my heart is singing.
 - And I get up to leave, and I start to walk backwards, and I've gone a few steps and I'm maybe at where the prayer books are or just before, and these two fly, together, off the top of the Wall and in the direction I'm going, side by side.
 - I think a tear came that time.

+## Dubai

+- In Dubai after a month of swimming a km to a mile every day or every two days at the YMCA in Jerusalem, the groin injury - it is inner groin - is paining me during the night.
+It's something to do with the mattress which puts my rump/hips/groin in a lower position than my legs.
+I swim breaststroke and so kick out a lot and noticed the groin injury complaining a bit while swimming but it doesn't make sense unless it is structural, a caused injury, broken sutures, something surgical gone wrong and reopened again and again.
+- And who was the woman at departures?
+I got jealous and remembered how awful that all was and started thinking of a cave or the nunnery again... was she Brunhilda?
+Isaiah 57.
+A nest indeed.
+Gosh, this is gonna be such a cool parallel plot line.